Seneca-ICTOER/Intro2OOP/docs/C-Encapsulation/classes-and-resources.md

 Two special member functions manage allocations and deallocations associated with deep copying and deep copy assigning:

-- The copy constructor
+- the copy constructor
-- The copy assignment operator
+- the copy assignment operator

 If we do not declare a copy constructor, the compiler inserts code that implements a shallow copy.
 If we do not declare a copy assignment operator, the compiler inserts code that implements a shallow assignment.